Netardent/Generic-Testdata-Framework/README.md

 	java -jar robot_gtf.jar sampleArguments.txt

 The above example for starting the tool also assumes that the arguments-file is located in the same directory.
 This is true for the example that is bundled together with the download.
-But of course you will adapt this with the directory structure of your project.
-Nevertheless there is one recommendation regarding this which applies to the Robot Framework as such as well: Always try to setup projects in a way that only relative path information starting from a roo-directory is used.
-This makes it easier to share the project in the team and between different environments without too big changes required.
+But of course you will adapt this to the directory structure of your project.
+Nevertheless there is one recommendation regarding this which applies to the _Robot Framework_ as well: Always try to setup projects in a way that only relative path information - starting from a root-directory - is used.
+This makes it much easier to share the project in the team and between different environments without too big changes required.

 ### Ant